supra-nlpn/Image_Sharing_Web_Application/README.md

-Hello, this is an Image sharing web application bulit on the top of python-based web framework Django.
+Openpix: Image sharing web application bulit with Django.

 1. Download the ZIP file or clone the repository
 2. Install all the required packages